Hakka Chinese: Dialects

 Ethnologue reports the dialects of Hakka as being Yue-Tai (Meixian, Wuhua, Raoping, Taiwan Kejia: Meizhou above), Yuezhong (Central Guangdong), Huizhou, Yuebei (Northern Guangdong), Tingzhou (Min-Ke), Ning-Long (Longnan), Yugui, and Tonggu.

 Vocabulary

-Like other southern Chinese varieties, Hakka retains single syllable words from earlier stages of Chinese; thus a large number of syllables are distinguished by tone and final consonant.
-This reduces the need for compounding or making words of more than one syllable.
-However, it is also similar to other Chinese varieties in having words which are made from more than one syllable.
+Like other southern Chinese varieties, Hakka retains many single syllable words from earlier stages of Chinese; thus, a large number of syllables are distinguished by tone and final consonant.
+This reduces the need for compound words.
+However, like other Chinese varieties, it does have words of more than one syllable.